vvaidy/Qo-DL/README.md

 - Proxy support.
 Configure & enable via config file.
 Must be http**s**, and not http.
 It will only be used once (for the album/get? req).
 - Configure tagging via config file.
+### 2nd Mar 19 - Release 4c ###
+- Much more command line options.
+- Fixed downloading from a list via CLI.
+- Windows' max path limit handled.
+I couldn't do much about this.
+Qobuz-DL won't crash anymore if it runs into this.
+The track's filename will be left as it was before the renaming attempt.
+Tags won't be affected.

 ## Qobuz-DL Playlist ##
 ### 11th Feb 19 - Release 1 ###